 When to Use Perspective for a Project

 With Perspective, you can automatically adapt to fit any screen size using mobile-optimized container types.
-It provides the ability to use your deivce's sensors and intuitive touch commands, as well as message handling, flexibe property bindings, CSS3 styles, and more.
+It provides the ability to use your device's sensors and intuitive touch commands, as well as message handling, flexible property bindings, and CSS3 styles,

 Designing a Project

 When you launch the Designer, you're prompted to select or create a project.
 The Designer then launches the project and you can set and modify the different types of project settings and resources.
 In the Designer, you can create any number of projects using either Vision or Perspective.
 Projects that contain viewable elements, such as Vision Windows and Perspective Pages, will have a launch link on the Gateway homepage.
 Non-viewable elements such as Transaction Groups, Named Queries, SFCs and Reports exist in a project and execute in the Gateway.
 These resources do not have a runtime, and run independently of any Vision Clients or Perspective Sessions being open.

 There are no limits to the number of projects that can be created on a Gateway, but each runtime Client, Session, or Designer can operate only on one project at a time.

 What Is in a Project?

 You use the different tools in Ignition such as components, shapes, images, Symbol Factory graphics, and Scalable Vector Graphics (SVGs) to create the components.
 Configuring components is the bulk of the designer's work when designing a project.
 The basic workflow is to take a component from the palette and drop it into a container on a Vision Window or Perspective View.
 You can use the Property Editor panel to alter the component's properties which changes the component's appearance and behavior.